American Airlines

 First Class on this plane is probably as good as domestic First Class gets, rivaling United Airlines' P.S.
 First Class.
 Lots of room, gourmet meals and top-notch service makes this the favorite First Class of many domestic travelers.

 Business Class is also quite spacious, similar to older international Business Class products prior to the advent of slanted flat seats.
-On shorter domestic routes, Business Class is sold as Coach, and often given to AA's elite frequent flyer members.
+On shorter domestic routes, Business Class is sold as Coach, and often given to American Airlines' elite frequent flyer members.
 We have received reports that Business Class is now sold as First Class on longer domestic routes where only two classes of service is offered for sale.

 Premium Classes are offered complimentary handheld digital audio and video entertainment units, which are available for rent in Economy Class.